vidluther/markdown-resume/resume.md

 Acted as the Program Unit lead for the R&ES Innovation funding (>$10m/year in 2022 and 2023), coordinating all digital innovation activities for R&ES business.
 - Established standardized reporting to provide visibility across different organizations.
 - Built up the yearly budget, established structure to funding management and reporting and created the necessary governance.

-**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.

 ### Lead Data Scientist | Shell
 Nov 2018 - Jan 2020, Rotterdam, the Netherlands